blizzarac/obsidian-tag-driven-notifications/README.md

 message: 💍 Anniversary reminder: {title}
 ```

-## 🐛 Troubleshooting

-### Notifications Not Firing

-1. Check that notifications are not paused (ribbon icon)
-2. Verify your rules are enabled in settings
-3. Ensure dates are in supported formats
-4. For system notifications, check browser permissions

-### Dates Not Being Detected

-1. Verify the field/tag name matches your rule exactly
-2. Check that the date format is supported
-3. Run "Re-index vault" command
-4. Enable debug mode to see detailed logs

-### System Notifications Not Working

-1. Run "Request system notification permission" command
-2. Check browser notification settings
-3. Ensure Obsidian has notification permissions in your OS

 ## 🔒 Privacy & Security

 - All data is stored locally in your vault
 - No external services or APIs are used
 - Privacy mode available for sensitive vaults
 - Schedule can be encrypted with vault encryption

-## 🚧 Limitations

-- System notifications require browser support
-- Date parsing limited to configured formats
-- Large vaults may take time to index initially
-- Maximum check interval is 30 seconds

 ## 📝 Development